-E3807.1 Enclosures for switches or overcurrent devices.
+E3907.1 Enclosures for switches or overcurrent devices.
 Enclosures for switches or overcurrent devices shall not be used as junction boxes, auxiliary gutters, or raceways for conductors feeding through or tapping off to other switches or overcurrent devices, except where adequate space for this purpose is provided.
 The conductors shall not fill the wiring space at any cross section to more than 40 percent of the cross-sectional area of the space, and the conductors, splices, and taps shall not fill the wiring space at any cross section to more than 75 percent of the cross-sectional area of that space.

-E3807.2 Damp or wet locations.
-In damp or wet locations, cabinets and panelboards of the surface type shall be placed or equipped so as to prevent moisture or water from entering and accumulating within the cabinet, and shall be mounted to provide an airspace not less than 1/4 inch (6.4 mm) between the enclosure and the wall or other supporting surface.
+E3907.2 Damp and wet locations.
+In damp or wet locations, cabinets and panelboards of the surface type shall be placed or equipped so as to prevent moisture or water from entering and accumulating within the cabinet, and shall be mounted to provide an airspace not less than $^{1}/{4}$ inch (6.4 mm) between the enclosure and the wall or other supporting surface.
 Cabinets installed in wet locations shall be weatherproof.
 For enclosures in wet locations, raceways and cables entering above the level of uninsulated live parts shall be installed with fittings listed for wet locations.

-E3807.3 Position in wall.
-In walls of concrete, tile or other noncombustible material, cabinets and panelboards shall be installed so that the front edge of the cabinet will not set back of the finished surface more than 1/4 inch (6.4 mm).
+E3907.3 Position in wall.
+In walls of concrete, tile or other noncombustible material, cabinets and panelboards shall be installed so that the front edge of the cabinet will not set back of the finished surface more than $^{1}/{4}$ inch (6.4 mm).
 In walls constructed of wood or other combustible material, cabinets shall be flush with the finished surface or shall project therefrom.

-E3807.4 Repairing plaster, drywall and plasterboard.
-Plaster, drywall, and plasterboard surfaces that are broken or incomplete shall be repaired so that there will not be gaps or open spaces greater than $\frac{1}{8}$ inch (3.2 mm) at the edge of the cabinet or cutout box employing a flush-type cover.
+E3907.4 Repairing noncombustible surfaces.
+Non-combustible surfaces that are broken or incomplete shall be repaired so that there will not be gaps or open spaces greater than $\frac{1}{8}$ inch (3.2 mm) at the edge of the cabinet or cutout box employing a flush-type cover.

-E3807.5 Unused openings.
-Unused cable and raceway openings in cabinets and panelboards shall be effectively closed to afford protection equivalent to that of the wall of the cabinet.
-Metal plugs and plates used with nonmetallic cabinets shall be recessed at least $\frac{1}{4}$ inch (6.4 mm) from the outer surface.
+E3907.5 Unused openings.
+Unused openings, other than those intended for the operation of equipment, those intended for mounting purposes, and those permitted as part of the design for listed equipment, shall be closed to afford protection substantially equivalent to that of the wall of the equipment.
+Metal plugs and plates used with nonmetallic cabinets shall be recessed at least 1/4 inch (6.4 mm) from the outer surface.
 Unused openings for circuit breakers and switches shall be closed using identified closures, or other approved means that provide protection substantially equivalent to the wall of the enclosure.

-E3807.6 Conductors entering cabinets.
-Conductors entering cabinets and panelboards shall be protected from abrasion and shall comply with Section E3806.1.1.
+E3907.6 Conductors entering cabinets.
+Conductors entering cabinets and panelboards shall be protected from abrasion and shall comply with Section E3906.1.1.

-E3807.7 Openings to be closed.
+E3907.7 Openings to be closed.
 Openings through which conductors enter cabinets, panelboards and meter sockets shall be adequately closed.

-E3807.8 Cables.
+E3907.8 Cables.
 Where cables are used, each cable shall be secured to the cabinet, panelboard, cutout box, or meter socket enclosure.